-Now in its 15th year, the contest recognizes innovation and distinction in jewellery design.
-This year, the competition challenges jewellers to define what design is to them through the piece they create.
+Now in its 16th year, the contest recognizes innovation and distinction in jewellery design.
+This time, the competition challenges jewellers to push the limits of their skills and imaginations as they create original jewellery art.

 • silver/Argentium silver;

 • hollowware/art objects;